×

-The schwa is the most common sound in English, appearing in nearly every word.
+The schwa is the most common vowel sound in English, appearing in nearly every word.
+Understanding the schwa is key to mastering English pronunciation.

-In this guide, we’ll teach you all about schwa pronunciation.
-You’ll learn how to identify when a word uses a schwa and how to pronounce it like a native.
+In this guide, you’ll learn everything you need to know about schwa pronunciation.
+You’ll learn how to identify when a word uses a schwa and how to pronounce it like a native English speaker.

 What Is the Schwa Sound?